-I ran GOOD's Chase-sponsored Money vertical for several months in spring of 2017.
-As the editor, I commissioned, wrote, and edited daily articles and features about our human relationship with money: how we spend it, save it, dream about it, blow it, earn it, and think about it every damn day.
+GOOD's Chase-sponsored Money vertical takes a look at our human relationship with money: how we spend it, save it, dream about it, blow it, earn it, and think about it every damn day.
 As the editor, I wrote and edited a range of stories, some of which you’ll find below.

 Below, you'll find a small selection of stories I edited.
 To read more, head over to money.good.is.